 If an account is Pay-All, the online report will allow you to stop (for Same Day Positive Pay) or return (for Next Day Positive Pay) items you do not want to pay.
 If no action is taken on one or more items, the default will be applied at the deadline – the items will be paid.
 Any items marked for stop/return will be stopped/returned.

-If the account is Stop/Return-All, the option given on the online report will be to pay the item.
+If the account is Stop/Return-All, the checkbox for the stop/return will be preselected online, you will need to uncheck the box to remove the default stop/return to allow the item to pay.
 If no action is taken on one or more items, the default will be applied at the deadline – the items will be stopped/returned.
-Items marked pay will remain paid.
+Items that were unchecked will be paid.

 Exception Items Overview